Lukemtesta/python-binding/README.md

 * Configure CMake targetting the root folder of swig-example and liba
 * Enable -DBUILD_BINDINGS cmake flag
 * Configure
+* Generate projects
-* Build
+* Build in Release
-* Import the auto-generated python module swig-example.py.
+* Import the auto-generated python module swig-example.py into a python console or script.
 Ensure you have the generated .lib and .pyd files in the working directory (and .dll if you are linking against shared libraries).

 ### How-To Add a New Language
 * Duplicate the python folder at the same directory level
 * Rename to target language i.e. 'perl'
+* Duplicate a language binding function i.e. PythonFunctions.cmake
-* Add an option and condition to add_directory in current level CMakeLists.txt (see BUILD_PYTHON in this file)
+* Add an option and condition to call add_binginds_<language> in current level CMakeLists.txt (see BUILD_PYTHON in this file)
-* Change the CMakeLists.txt in the duplicated folder find_package, swig_add_modules and ${PYTHON_LIBRARIES} macros to target language
+* Change the new functions find_package, swig_add_modules and ${PYTHON_LIBRARIES} macros to target language

 ```
 i.e. find_package(PerlLibs), swig_add_modules(... perl *.i), swig_link_libraries(${PERL_LIBRARIES})